collective/tutorial.todoapp/docs/chapter_4.rst

 Trying it out!
 ==============

 Holy moley you made it!
-Reinstall the product, Do a hard reload in the web browser and check out your todo list.
-The todo items will toggle complete and incomplete without the page reloading.
+Restart Zope (to reload Python files), reactivate the product (to reimport XML files), do a hard reload in your web browser (to clear any caches) and check out your todo list.
+The todo items should toggle between complete and incomplete without the page reloading.
 Sweet!

 Tests
 =====